googleapis/llama-index-spanner-python/README.md

 ```

-Use `SpannerGraphCustomRetriever` to query your SpannerPropertyGraphStore with a hybrid approach, combining natural language to GQL translation with vector search capabilities.
+Use `SpannerGraphCustomRetriever` to query your `SpannerPropertyGraphStore` with a hybrid retrieval approach, combining natural language-to-GQL translation with vector search capabilities.

+The Vector Context Retriever uses semantic vector search to surface relevant contexts, even when they aren't explicitly structured in the graph.
+The Text2GQL Retriever translates natural language into GQL queries to extract precise relationships and attributes from the property graph.

+The results from both retrievers are evaluated using an LLM-based reranker, which scores them based on relevance, completeness, and contextual fit with the original query.

+This hybrid + rerank pipeline enables the system to handle everything from vague, open-ended questions to structured, entity-specific queries, delivering high-confidence, context-aware responses.

 ```python
 from llama_index_spanner import SpannerPropertyGraphStore, SpannerGraphCustomRetriever